 About ISE'25

 The Fourth Brazilian Workshop on Intelligent Software Engineering (ISE'25) will be held in person.
-ISE'25 is is co-located with the 16th Brazilian Conference on Software (CBSoft 2025).
+ISE'25 is co-located with the 16th Brazilian Conference on Software (CBSoft 2025).

 Aims and Scope

 In modern society, software is ubiquitous, being present in almost every aspect of life.
 However, developing software is costly.
 Therefore, there is a continuous effort for innovative designs for helping make software more reliable, maintainable, and reduce its development cost.
-Further, there is an increase of AI-enabled software, bringing new software engineering challenges.
+Further, there is an increase in AI-enabled software, bringing new software engineering challenges.

 This year's edition of ISE will include a special focus on intelligent sensing platforms, particularly at the application level.
 With the increasing deployment of IoT and sensor-based systems across various domains, the software supporting these platforms faces new challenges in data integration, observability, real-time AI inference, and decision-making automation.
 We encourage contributions that explore how Intelligent Software Engineering can address these challenges, emphasizing scalable, secure, and efficient solutions for sensor-driven platforms.